Bartlett High School (Alaska)

 Bartlett High School is a high school in Anchorage, Alaska.
-It had an enrollment of 1,666 as of November 26, 2016.
+It had an enrollment of 1,416 as of the 2023-2024 school year.
 Construction started in 1971, and the first classes were held in 1973.
 The school originally housed both Bartlett High School, named after U.S. Senator Bob Bartlett, and Begich Junior High School, named after U.S. Representative Nick Begich.

 Bartlett is part of the Anchorage School District and is accredited by the Northwest Association of Schools and Colleges.
 Its attendance area is northeast Anchorage and Elmendorf Air Force Base, and approximately 25% of its students are military dependents.
 The student body is racially and ethnically diverse.
 About 43.7% of the students are white, 18.9% are black, 6.1% are Hispanic, 13.5% are Asian/Pacific Islander, and 17.8% are American Indian/Alaska Native.

 The school district's 2003-2004 Profile of Performance reported three goals: "Improve school climate" (attained), "increase percentage of students passing HSGQE Math by 5%" (partially attained) and "reduce dropout rate" (attained).
 The dropout rate in 2003-4 was 7.3%.

 Bartlett is classified as a 4A school by the Alaska School Activities Association.